Is the Staffordshire Bull Terrier an aggressive breed?

 This breed comes in a variety of colors and color mixes, including Black, White, Blue, Brindle, Fawn and Red.

-The Staffie is intelligent and learns quickly, and also wants to please its owner.
-Responsible breeding over the last 120 years has produced a dog very different from it's blood sport origins.
+This popular breed has high intelligence, and learns quickly, and also wants to please its owner.
+Responsible breeding over the last 120 years has produced a dog very different from its blood sport origins.
 The main problem with this breed can be its power and strength.
 A poorly trained dog may become a dangerous dog.
 While this is true for any breed of dog, the power and strength of the Staffie make it more of a potential threat.

 So, while the Staffie is not difficult to train, you DO have to spend the time and effort to make sure you end up with a stable and predictable dog.
 This starts with socialization as a puppy, to introduce the dog to new sights, sounds, smells and people.
 This process must continue for at least the first 12 months.

-At the same time, around 6 months of age, you must take your dog to puppy training classes.
+At the same time, around 6 months of age, you must take your Staffordshire Bull Terrier puppy to puppy training classes.
 It is essential that you make it clear to the dog that you are the boss at all times, even as a small puppy.
 Even when the puppy misbehaves in a cute way, don't ignore it.
-You must be consistent in your praise and your reprimands, otherwise the dog will become confused, and as it gets older try to assert it's dominance.
+You must be consistent in your praise and your reprimands, otherwise the dog will become confused, and as it gets older try to assert its dominance.

 At about a year old, it's time for obedience classes.
 This is an easy dog to train, but it must be trained!

-As a guard dog, they can be excellent.
-They are fearless and very strong, and will take on an unwanted intruder without mercy.
-These dogs are balls of muscle, and the only thing to stop them from defending their home is a gun.
+BUT, as a guard dog, they can be excellent.
+This is a powerful dog, fearless and very strong, and will take on any unwanted intruder without mercy.
+This is a very muscular dog with a broad chest and a low center of gravity, and the only thing to stop them from defending their home is a gun.

 This an easy breed of dog to groom.
-They have a short, dense coat that only needs a weekly brushing with a hound glove.
+They have a short coat that only needs a regular brushing once a week with a hound glove.
 They only need occasional bathing if they start to develop a doggy smell, or have rolled in something smelly.

 The claws should be inspected monthly, and trimmed if they get too long to prevent cracking and splitting.
 Ears should be inspected weekly for any signs of foreign objects, dirt, or signs of infection such as redness or swelling.
 Teeth should be brushed each day with a dog-specific toothpaste, NOT a human toothpaste.